Skip to content

 2. Click the payment amount.
 The payment record will open in the right panel.

-3. To issue a refund, click Actions, then select Refund.
+3. In the upper right, click Actions, then select Refund.
 Issuing a refund does not impact the active subscription and billing will continue as scheduled.

 Actions dropdown menu on a HubSpot payment record, with the 'Refund' option highlighted.